Shepreth Wildlife Park is committed to global conservation and has been raising funds and awareness for a variety of

 - To provide grants to individuals and organisations to allow them to further the aims shown above.

 To date, the wildlife park and SWCC have donated over £250,000 to wild conservation charities which include: 21st Century Tiger, Madagascar Fauna Group, Wildlife Vets International, Red Wolf Coalition, World Land Trust, Furget-me-not, Amphibian Ark, WWF, EAZA Ape Campaign, EAZA South East Asia Campaign, Red Panda Network, Fauna and Flora International (FFI) and the Wildlife Trust.

-Our Zoo Director, Rebecca, has also personally raised over £17,000 to support an anti -poaching patrol unit in Sumatra.
-This money was raised through completing several sponsored open water swims, including the English Channel, climbing Kilimanjaro, trekking across the Kerinci-Seblat National Park removing tiger snares and is currently arranging an Everest base camp climb later this year.
+Our Zoo Director, Rebecca, has also personally raised nearly £20,000 to support an anti -poaching patrol unit in Sumatra.
+This money was raised through completing several sponsored open water swims, including the English Channel, climbing Kilimanjaro, trekking across the Kerinci-Seblat National Park (Sumatra) removing tiger snares and completing the Isle of Wight 106km Ultra Challenge in 2018.

 Conserve, Educate & Enjoy!